 If the alleged substantial change in circumstances was reasonably foreseeable a modification will not be granted.
 Bragassa v.
 Bragassa, 505 So.
 2d 556 (Fla.
 3d DCA 1987).
 The best way to determine if an event was foreseeable is to see if it was contemplated in the final order.
 For example, if there is a clause in the final order that specifies what happens, if a party loses their job, then that circumstance (losing the job) will not be foreseeable and will not allow a modification.
 The parties will simply follow the clause in the final order.

 There is a way around the requirement of proving a substantial change of circumstances.
 In the final order, the parties can specify that a substantial change of circumstances is NOT necessary to modify the final order.
 Blackburn v.
 Blackburn , 103 So.
 3d 941 (Fla.
 2d DCA 2012).
 The parties can specify exactly what needs to take place to effectuate a modification.
 This is highly advisable if the children are approaching some kind of milestone like kindergarten or entry into selective high schools.

 There is one other exception to the requirement to prove a substantial change of circumstances.
 The statute also provides that modification of a final order is available if a party can “demonstrat[e] material facts concerning the welfare of the child that the court did not know at the time the decree was entered.”
 Fla.
 Stat.
 Sec.
 61.13(3)(f).
 Secret lovers who become new spouses are the best example of this “material fact”.

-If you need to modify your parenting plan, contact my firm, The Law Office of Russell Knight and schedule a free consultation to learn about all of your options.
+If you need to modify your parenting plan, contact my firm, The Law Office of Russell Knight and schedule a free consultation with a Naples, Florida divorce lawyer.